keu/docs/astro/configure-deployment-resources.md

 :::caution

 If a task is assigned to a queue that does not exist or is not referenced properly, the task might get stuck in a `queued` state and fail to execute.
-Make sure that the name of the queue in your DAG code matches that name of the queue in the Cloud UI.
+Make sure that the name of the queue in your DAG code matches the exact name of the queue in the Cloud UI.

 :::